Florida flight returns to Cuba after birds cause engine fire

 “It was like a burn smell, and it was hurting my face.
 My eyes got real red, my chest started to burn,” Steven Rodriguez said.

-After safely landing in Cuba, some passengers evacuated onto the wings through emergency exits and others used inflatable slides to leave the plane, WSVN reported.
+The pilots safely returned to Havana, where the 147 passengers and six crew members evacuated the aircraft on slides, the airline said.

-The airline transported passengers and crew members to the airport terminal and planned to put the customers on a different flight to Fort Lauderdale, the station reported.
+The airline bused passengers and crew members to the airport terminal and put the passengers on a different flight to Fort Lauderdale, the airline said.

-Southwest Airlines did not immediately respond to an email from The Associated Press seeking additional information.